-Meet Kit Crawford (right), Co-Owner and Board Member of Clif Bar & Company and Board Member of Chicken & Egg Pictures, and Suzy Starke German, Program Director of LUNAFEST®.
+Meet Kit Crawford (right), Co-Creator of Clif Bar & Company and Board Member of Chicken & Egg Pictures, and Suzy Starke German, Program Director of LUNAFEST®.
 Kit and Suzy talk about the origins of LUNAFEST, its impact, and why films made by and about women are more relevant than ever.

 Where did your love of film start?

 Kit: When I was little, we went to the drive-ins—all five kids would pile into the station wagon in our pajamas, get popcorn, and watch through the windshield.
 My real love of film came in the early ’80s when I lived in San Francisco, with foreign films at the Red Vic in the Haight.
 Everybody was on couches.
 You could have espresso and chocolate chip cookies.
 There was a sense of community.
 That was a big part of LUNAFEST from the beginning, using film to bring people together—to talk to each other before and after.

 In the ‘80s I was in that Laurie-Anderson-kind-of performance world and craving film with a more artistic eye.
 No one was talking about the disparity between women and men filmmakers yet—or nonbinary filmmakers.
 It just wasn’t a choice.
 Now we can go deeper.
 The filmmaker has become almost as important in my mind as watching the film—learning about their art, the shots that someone from a different country might see that we haven’t seen in the U.S. before.
 It expands what we’re aware of, what we notice.